TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ```

 > [Note]
-> Regarding how to use TOAST Container Registry, see [User Guide for Container Registry](/Container/Container%20Registry/en/user-guide).
+> Regarding how to use NHN Cloud Container Registry, see [User Guide for Container Registry](/Container/Container%20Registry/en/user-guide).

 ### Creating LoadBalancer
 To define service object of Kubernetes, a manifest comprised of the following items is required: